farcasterxyz/hub-monorepo/CONTRIBUTING.md

 If your PR has changes to gRPC or protobuf files, you must update the [public documentation website](./apps/hubble/www/).
 See the [Protobuf README](./protobufs/README.md) for instructions on how to auto-gen the documentation.

-All PR's should have supporting documentation that makes reviewing and understanding the code easy.
+All PRs should have supporting documentation that makes reviewing and understanding the code easy.
 You should:

 - Update high-level changes in the [contract docs](docs/docs.md).
 - Always use TSDoc style comments for functions, variables, constants, events and params.